Extensions of Motives and the Fundamental Group: Introduction

 One way of doing so is by considering the group ring of the fundamental group of the algebraic variety $\ZZ[\pi_1(X,P)]$.
 If $J_P$ is the augmentation ideal --- the kernel of the map from $\ZZ[\pi_1(X,P)] \to \ZZ$ --- then the graded pieces $J_P^a/J_P^b$ with $a<b$ are expected to have a motivic structure.
 These give rise to natural extensions of motives --- so one could hope that these extensions could be used to construct natural motivic cycles.

 Understanding the motivic structure on the fundamental group is complicated.
 However, the Hodge structure on the fundamental group is well understood \cite{hain}.
-The regulator of motivic cohomology cycles can be thought of as the realisation of the extension of motives as an extension in the category of mixed Hodge structures.
+The regulator of a motivic cohomology cycle can be thought of as the realisation of the corresponding extension of motives as an extension in the category of mixed Hodge structures.
 So while we may not be able to construct motivic cycles as extensions of {\em motives} coming from the fundamental group - we can hope to construct their regulators as extensions of {\em mixed Hodge structures} (MHS) coming from the fundamental group.

-The aim of this paper is to describe this construction in the case of the motivic cohomology group of the self product of a curve.
-The first work in this direction was due to Harris and Pulte \cite{pult}, \cite{hain}.
+The aim of this paper is to describe this construction in the case of the motivic cohomology group of the Jacobian of a curve.
+The first work in this direction is due to Harris \cite{harr} and Pulte \cite{pult}, \cite{hain}.
 They showed that the Abel-Jacobi image of the modified diagonal cycle on the triple product of a pointed curve $(C,P)$, or alternatively the Ceresa cycle in the Jacobian $J(C)$ of the curve, is the same as an extension class coming from $J_P/J_P^3$, where $J_P$ is the augmentation ideal in the group ring of the fundamental group of $C$ based at $P$.

-In \cite{colo}, Colombo extended this theorem to show that the regulator of a cycle in the motivic cohomology of a Jacobian of a hyperelliptic curve, discovered by Collino \cite{coll}, can be realised as an extension class coming from $J_P/J_P^4$, where here $J_P^4$ is the augmentation ideal of a related curve.
+In \cite{colo}, Colombo extended this theorem to show that the regulator of a cycle in the motivic cohomology of a Jacobian of a {\em hyperelliptic} curve, discovered by Collino \cite{coll}, can be realised as an extension class coming from $J_P/J_P^4$, where here $J_P$ is the augmentation ideal of a related curve.

 In this paper we extend Colombo's result to more general curves.
-If $C$ is a smooth projective curve with a function $f$ with divisor $\div(f)=NQ-NR$ for some points $Q$ and $R$ and some integer $N$ and such that $f(P)=1$ for some other point $P$, there is a motivic cohomology cycle $Z_{QR,P}$ in $H^3_{\M}(C\times C,\ZZ(2))$ discovered by Bloch \cite{blocirvine}.
-We show that the regulator of this cycle can be expressed in terms of an extensions coming from $J/J^4$.
-When $C$ is hyperelliptic and $Q$ and $R$ are ramification points of the canonical map to $\CP^1$, this is Colombo's result as the image of $Z_{QR,P}$ under the map from $C \times C$ to $J(C)$ takes this cycle to Collino'c cycle.
+If $C$ is a smooth projective curve of genus $g$ with a function $f$ with divisor $\div(f)=NQ-NR$ for some points $Q$ and $R$ and some integer $N$ and such that $f(P)=1$ for some other point $P$, there is a motivic cohomology cycle $Z_{QR,P}$ in $H^{2g-1}_{\M}(J(C),\ZZ(g))$ discovered by Bloch \cite{blocirvine}.
+We show that the regulator of this cycle can be expressed in terms of an extensions coming from $J_P/J_P^4$.
+When $C$ is hyperelliptic and $Q$ and $R$ are ramification points of the canonical map to $\CP^1$, this is Colombo's result.